amrheing/climate_automation/README.md

 8-10,10:30-17,18:25-23:59

-Every scheduling is a block "from"-"to"
+Every scheduling is a block: "from"-"to"
-Many blocks can be set by seperating by a colon ",".
+Many blocks can be set by seperating by a colon ","

 ## HomeAssistant Automation